 Telstra has ramped up efforts to better compete with a range of budget Mobile Virtual Network Operators (MVNOs) that provide a lot of value included at a cheap price.
 So, to see how the big-name telco actually stacks up, we’ve compiled a small sample of plans.

 If you want plenty of data, plus unlimited calls and SMS, the below prepaid plans may be for you.
 The table below lists a selection of prepaid plans from Canstar Blue’s database, listed in order of advertised cost, lowest cost first, then by data allowance.
 Use our comparison tool to see a wide range of plans from other providers.
 This table includes products with links to referral partners.

 Telstra Prepaid Mobile Phones

 Telstra gives customers the option to bundle their prepaid plan with a mobile phone, usually with an upfront cost.
-Some of the phones available are:
+The devices available will change from time to time, some of the phones currently available are:

 - Samsung Galaxy A21s: from $349

 - Telstra Evoke Pro 2: from $229

 - Telstra Essential: from $79